Moesh/Calamity/README.md

 Calamity is a two-laned attack and defend game mode for Minecraft: Java Edition.
 The goal of the game is to gain enough points to reach the score limit.
 The score limit is determined by how much ore is left in the central iron mines.
 The less iron ore in the mines, the lower the score limit will be.

-Players can gain points for their team by crafting items with iron ingots, capturing resource points, and through killing other players.
+Players can gain points for their team by crafting items with iron ingots, capturing generators, and through killing other players.
 Players can remove iron ore from the central mines to lower the score limit, making it easier to win.
 If players venture into enemy territory, they can capture power status effects for their team, or even Enchanted Books to power-up their tools or weapons.

 ## Modified Minecraft elements
 This game is played in survival mode, but some elements have been modified.
 This is an entirely uncomprehensive list: